Last Site Update: 20 July 2010 | Latest Version: 1.6.0

 Ok, now that your interpreter is configured, it is time to create a project.

-After opening Eclipse, go to the menu: file > new > project > Pydev > Pydev project.
+File > New > Project > PyDev > PyDev project.
 You should see the screen below:

-Project name: this is the name of the project.
+Project name: The name of the project.

-Grammar version: the grammar used for parsing the files in this project.
+Grammar version: The grammar used for parsing the files in this project.
 It doesn't have to match the grammar of the actual interpreter selected.
 This is done so that you can use a newer interpreter while having the grammar you use compatible with an older interpreter (e.g.: using a Python 2.6 interpreter with a Python 2.4 grammar in the project).

 Interpreter: Defines which interpreter should be used for code-completion and default run configurations (note that you can still create a run configuration with a different interpreter).